ddelange/pipgrip/README.md

   --user                        Install to the Python user install directory for
                                 your platform -- typically ~/.local/, or
                                 %APPDATA%\Python on Windows.
   -r, --requirements-file FILE  Install from the given requirements file.
 This
                                 option can be used multiple times.
   --lock                        Write out pins to './pipgrip.lock'.
   --pipe                        Output space-separated pins instead of newline-
                                 separated pins.
   --json                        Output pins as JSON dict instead of newline-
                                 separated pins.
 Combine with --tree for a detailed nested JSON dependency tree.
   --sort                        Sort pins alphabetically before writing out.
 Can
                                 be used bare, or in combination with --lock, --pipe, --json, --tree-json, or --tree-json-exact.
   --tree                        Output human readable dependency tree (top-down).
                                 Combine with --json for a detailed nested JSON dependency tree.
 Use --tree-json instead for a simplified JSON dependency tree (requirement
                                 strings as keys, dependencies as values), or --tree-json-exact for exact pins as keys.
   --tree-ascii                  Output human readable dependency tree with ASCII
                                 tree markers.
   --reversed-tree               Output human readable dependency tree (bottom-up).
   --max-depth INTEGER           Maximum (JSON) tree rendering depth (default -1).
   --cache-dir DIRECTORY         Use a custom cache dir.
   --no-cache-dir                Disable pip cache for the wheels downloaded by
                                 pipper.
 Overrides --cache-dir.
   --index-url TEXT              Base URL of the Python Package Index (default
                                 https://pypi.org/simple).
   --extra-index-url TEXT        Extra URLs of package indexes to use in addition
                                 to --index-url.
+  --threads INTEGER             Maximum amount of threads to use for running
+                                concurrent pip subprocesses.
   --pre                         Include pre-release and development versions.
 By
                                 default, pip implicitly excludes pre-releases
                                 (unless specified otherwise by PEP 440).
   -v, --verbose                 Control verbosity: -v will print cyclic
                                 dependencies (WARNING), -vv will show solving
                                 decisions (INFO), -vvv for development (DEBUG).
   -h, --help                    Show this message and exit.
 ```